• Skip to main content

 These include:

-• Fish Oil: Essential fatty acids (EFAs) are naturally occurring fats that the body cannot produce, and are therefore essential.
+- Fish Oil: Essential fatty acids (EFAs) are naturally-occurring fats that the body cannot produce, and are therefore essential.
 They must be derived from either whole foods (like fish), or supplements.
 EFAs help manage inflammation and autoimmunity, promote blood vessel health, support healthy skin growth, provide the precursors to balance hormones, and support healthy brain and nervous system function.
-They are considered essential because they are crucial to our health in so many ways.
+[42] They are considered essential because they are crucial to our health in so many ways.
 Omega-3 fatty acids, found in fish oil, provide powerful anti-inflammatory support for the brain.
 Supplementing regularly can improve cognitive performance, including memory, concentration, and learning abilities.
-Look for a professional quality fish oil supplement that has been molecularly distilled and filtered, such as EPA/DHA Essentials by Pure Encapsulations or OmegAvail™ Synergy by Designs for Health.
-This process ensures purity and helps eliminate contaminants including heavy metals, pesticides, solvents, and PCBs.
+[43] Look for a professional quality fish oil supplement that has been molecularly distilled and filtered, such as EPA/DHA Essentials by Pure Encapsulations or OmegAvail™ Synergy by Designs for Health.
+This process ensures purity and helps eliminate the chance of your supplement containing contaminants, including heavy metals, pesticides, solvents, and PCBs (polychlorinated biphenyls).
 I recommend 1-4 grams of fish oil per day, taken with a meal that contains quality fats.

 Additional Steps to Relieve Brain Fog